danobis/sfs2-challenge/README.md

 ```
 3. Access the challenge at: http://localhost:1950/intro

-4. Later on, if you find the admin's binary, navigate to the `challenge/secret-exectable` directory and run:
+4. Later on, if you find the admin's binary, place it in the `challenge/secret-exectable` directory and run:

 ```bash
 docker build -t secret-vuln .